ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The inverse of an exponential function is a logarithmic function - the logarithm (to base a) of a number x is the power to which you'd have to raise a to get the number x, and this is written log<sub>a</sub>x.
 Thus by definition, a^log<sub>a</sub>x is equal to x; and it is also true that log (a^x) is equal to x.

 You may well already know how to use base 10 logarithms for doing multiplications; these are called common logarithms.
 The +3 has a function `LN` which calculates logarithms to the base ***e***; these are called natural logarithms.
-To calculate logarithms to any other base, you must first divide the natural logarithm by the natural logarithm of the base, i.e. log<sub>a</sub>x is equal to `LN x/LN a`.
+To calculate logarithms to any other base, you must first divide the natural logarithm by the natural logarithm of the base, ie. log<sub>a</sub>x is equal to `LN x/LN a`.

 ## PI